-Every encouragement is given to all of our young people to join in, but in no instance is it compulsory.
+Every encouragement is given to all our young people to join in, but in no instance is it compulsory.
 In addition to this, those of our young people who are interested, are encouraged and taught to make use of local community facilities, e.g. Swimming Pools, Cinemas, Youth Clubs and Libraries, This is of particular value to those young people who have no experience of using such amenities, and it helps widen their horizons and develop a degree of independence and contribute to the local community.

 Young people meet with staff as a group, to plan activities and make their views known.
-Activities take into account the safety of young people at all times.
-Any high risk activity provided or arranged for young people must be supervised by people holding the relevant qualifications for the activity concerned.
+When completing activities consideration for the safety of young people is always paramount.
+Any high-risk activity provided or arranged for young people must be supervised by people holding the relevant qualifications for the activity concerned.